 Key Stage 3 (Year 7 -9)

-Students learn about how and why some people turn to acts of terror, they consider what it means to be radicalised and how to recognise how people may be exploited.
+In year 9 students learn about how and why some people turn to acts of terror, they consider what it means to be radicalised and how to recognise how people may be exploited.
+They learn about case histories from recent history in this country and abroad to reach a deeper understanding about why there are areas of conflict in the world.
+They also consider what changes could be made to improve our society.ple turn to acts of terror, they consider what it means to be radicalised and how to recognise how people may be exploited.
 They learn about case histories from recent history in this country and abroad to reach a deeper understanding about why there are areas of conflict in the world.
 They also consider what changes could be made to improve our society.

 Key Stage 4 (Year 10-11)